amatgil/wawa/README.md

 - [ ] True parallelism
 - [ ] Keep it running properly (make it a service)
 - [X] Make sure short arrays don't become audio
+- [ ] Preserve spaces, not just newlines, in input